© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross, St Mary's churchyard, Winthorpe is a scheduled monument protected by Historic England under reference 1014427.
 View the official record →

-Churchyard cross, St Mary's churchyard, Winthorpe is a medieval monument standing in the churchyard of the parish church at Winthorpe in Lincolnshire.
+Churchyard cross, St Mary's churchyard, Winthorpe is a medieval monument situated within the churchyard of St Mary's Church in the village of Winthorpe, Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014427.

 Churchyard cross, St Mary's churchyard, Winthorpe is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014427.